thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 ### Key Usage

 The key usage extension MUST be set and MUST be marked as critical.
-For signature verification keys the digitialSignature key usage purpose MUST be specified.
+For signature verification keys the digitalSignature key usage purpose MUST be specified.
 Other key usages are set according to the intended usage of the key.